morungos/node-word-extractor/README.md

 ### Why use this module?

-There are a fair number of npm components which can extract text from Word .doc files, but they all appear to require some external helper program, and involve either spawning a process or communicating with a persistent one.
+There are a fair number of npm components which can extract text from Word .doc files, but they often appear to require some external helper program, and involve either spawning a process or communicating with a persistent one.
 That raises the installation and deployment burden as well as the runtime one.